rizom-ai/team-brain-content/README.md

 **Hands-on practice**

 1. Have a conversation about a project (3-4 messages)
-2. Use `/topics-list` to see extracted topics
+2. Use `!topics-list` to see extracted topics
-3. Use `/summary-list` to see summaries
+3. Use `!summary-list` to see summaries
 4. Visit https://babal.io
 5. Click into a topic to see related content